cometbft/cometbft/spec/p2p/README.md

 CometBFT assumes a partially-connected network model.
 This means that a node is not assumed to be directly connected to every other node in the network.
-Instead, each node is directly connected to a subset of other nodes, hereafter called its `peers`.
+Instead, each node is directly connected to only a subset of other nodes, hereafter called its `peers`.

-The peer-to-peer (p2p) communication layer is the component of CometBFT responsible for:
+The peer-to-peer (p2p) communication layer is then the component of CometBFT that:

-1. establishing connections between nodes in a CometBFT network
+1. establishes connections between nodes in a CometBFT network
-2. managing the communication between a node and the connected peers
+2. manages the communication between a node and the connected peers
-3. intermediating the exchange of messages between peers in CometBFT protocols
+3. intermediates the exchange of messages between peers in CometBFT protocols

 > **Note**